Dorothy Gale: Impact on LGBTQ community

 In the 1950s, the phrase "friend of Dorothy" became used as a slang term for homosexuals.
 This term is attributed both to American author and fellow gay icon Dorothy Parker, and to Judy Garland's prominent role as Dorothy Gale in The Wizard of Oz.
 This gay slang term, also known as "FOD," means a gay man; and more broadly, any LGBTQ person.
 As such, someone was a friend of Dorothy was a euphemism used for discussing sexual orientation without others knowing its meaning.
 James Deutsch, program curator with the Smithsonian Center for Folklife and Cultural Heritage, examined the origin of the phrase, noting scholars who argued that Garland became a "lodestone" for "gay culture", claimed by the community, and argued that the phrase shows "several of the most important functions of folklore that serve members of the LGBT community."
 However, Dee Michel, a scholar of Oz, said there are certain beliefs that continue about the connection between the film and LGBTQ people that "persist in spite of a lack of clear historical evidence."
 Additionally, a Dorothy dollar is described as any business generated by "providing goods and services to the homosexual community."

-In L. Frank Baum's Land of Oz from 1900 to 1920, Dorothy and Ozma were described as being in an intimate friendship.
-In the series Once Upon a Time, Dorothy, who appears in seasons 3, 5, and 6 of the series, has a relationship with Ruby (Little Red Riding Hood), with the latter awakening her with a kiss in her final episode.
+Dorothy appears in seasons 3, 5, and 6 of the TV series Once Upon a Time, and has a relationship with Ruby Lucas (Little Red Riding Hood), with the latter awakening her with a kiss in her final episode.